Recipeezy/recipeezy-back-end/Recipeezy-endpoints.md

 https://recipeezy-app.herokuapp.com/shopping_list/ <-- this works in a similar manner as pantry.
 Purely a container to hold ingredient objects

+https://recipeezy-app.herokuapp.com/ingredients/info/ <-- This show all the ingredients but also which containers they are currently related too.

 ### POST requests

 https://recipeezy-app.herokuapp.com/pantry/add/ <-- this endpoint adds an ingredient straight into the pantry of the logged in user